priestc/moneywagon/README.md

 # moneywagon

-Moneywagon is a partial implementation of the bitcoin protocol written in Python.
+Moneywagon is a partial implementation of the bitcoin protocol for both Python 2 and 3.
 At it's current state, it is mostly a tool for building lightweight wallets, but in the future there is plans for it to include all bitcoin operations such as mining new blocks and relaying transaction as a full node.